-1. The computation of average rate base by Taxpayer with reference to 13-month average for plant and accumulated depreciation for a given service year and a simple average of the beginning- and end-of-year balances for accumulated deferred income taxes for the same service year complies with the consistency requirement of the normalization rules for accelerated depreciation under section 168(i)(9)(B) of the Internal Revenue Code.
+1. The computation of average rate base by Taxpayer with reference to 13-month average for plant and accumulated depreciation for a given service year and a simple average of the beginning- and end-of-year balances for accumulated deferred income taxes for the same service year complies with the consistency requirement of the normalization rules for accelerated depreciation under \blacksquare section 168(i)(9)(B) of the Internal Revenue Code.

-2. In the event that the Service does not agree with the Taxpayer's conclusion regarding the first issue, Taxpayer's historical use of the averaging methodology described above is nevertheless not inconsistent with the requirements of § 168(i)(9)(B) and therefore the sanctions for violation of the deferred tax normalization requirements involving disallowance of accelerated depreciation do not apply to Taxpayer as a result of its use of the historical averaging methodology employed.

-3. The computation by Taxpayer of accumulated deferred income taxes for purposes of calculating average rate base without application of the rules for future test periods under

-1.167(l)-1(h)(6) involving the proration formula complies with the normalization requirements of 1.168(i)(9).

-4. In the event that the Service does not agree with the Taxpayer's conclusion regarding Issue 2, sanctions for violation of the deferred tax normalization requirements involving disallowance of accelerated depreciation do not apply as a result of the methodology employed.
+- 2. In the event that the Service does not agree with the Taxpayer's conclusion regarding the first issue, Taxpayer's historical use of the averaging methodology described above is nevertheless not inconsistent with the requirements of \$\subseteq \mathbb{\text{\text{S}}} \mathbb{\text{\text{\text{9}}} (168(i)(9)(B))\$ and therefore the sanctions for violation of the deferred tax normalization requirements involving disallowance of accelerated depreciation do not apply to Taxpayer as a result of its use of the historical averaging methodology employed. - The computation by Taxpayer of accumulated deferred income taxes for purposes of calculating average rate base without application of the rules for future test periods under - § 1.167(I)-1(h)(6) involving the proration formula complies with the normalization requirements of [§ 168(i)(9). - 4.
+In the event that the Service does not agree with the Taxpayer's conclusion regarding Issue 2, sanctions for violation of the deferred tax normalization requirements involving disallowance of accelerated depreciation do not apply as a result of the methodology employed.

-Former E section 167(I) of the Code generally provided that public utilities were entitled to use accelerated methods for depreciation if they used a "normalization method of accounting."
+Former section 167(I) of the Code generally provided that public utilities were entitled to use accelerated methods for depreciation if they used a "normalization method of accounting."
 A normalization method of accounting was defined in former section 167(I)(3)(G) in a manner consistent with that found in section 168(i)(9)(A).
-Section 1.167(1)-1(a)(1) of the Income Tax depreciation for computing tax expense and depreciation expense for purposes of establishing cost of services and for reflecting operating results in regulated books of account.
+Section 1.167(1)-1(a)(1) of the Income Tax Regulations provides that the normalization requirements for public utility property pertain only to the deferral of federal income tax liability resulting from the use of an accelerated method of depreciation for computing the allowance for depreciation under section 167 and the use of straight-line depreciation for computing tax expense and depreciation expense for purposes of establishing cost of services and for reflecting operating results in regulated books of account.
 These regulations do not pertain to other book-tax timing differences with respect to state income taxes, F.I.C.A. taxes, construction costs, or any other taxes and items.